nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### Checking Pre-requisite

-The pre-requisite tree for a particular module can be found under `prerequisiteTree` in the json obtained from NUSMods API.
+The pre-requisite tree for a particular module can be found under `prerequisiteTree` in the JSON obtained from NUSMods API.
 The pre-requisite tree varies from module to module and can be deeply recursive.

 Example of deeply recursive pre-requisite tree (CS4243):